The Reflector (Mississippi newspaper)

-The Reflector is the student newspaper of Mississippi State University.
-The Reflector was established in 1884 as The Dialective Reflector, and its name was changed to The Reflector in 1889.
-During World War II, the newspaper was published under the name Maroon and White and operated only by the faculty between 1944 to 1945.
-The newspaper continues to remain today as the oldest college newspaper in the SEC (Southeastern Conference).
+The Reflector is the editorially independent student-run newspaper of Mississippi State University.
+It publishes articles in print and online every Wednesday.

+The Reflector was established in 1884 as The Dialectic Reflector and its name was changed to The Reflector in 1922.
+During World War II, from 1944 to 1945, the newspaper was operated and published by faculty under the name Maroon and White.
+Archives at the Mitchell Memorial Library at MSU hold copies of The Reflector from as far back as the 1880s.

+The Reflector remains the oldest college newspaper in the SEC (Southeastern Conference).

 History

-The newspaper was first published as The Dialective Reflector between 1884 to 1889 before its name being shortened to The Reflector.
-It had subsequently published under its current name except for a brief period between 1944 to 1945 when it was operated by faculty and was named Maroon and White during World War II.
+The newspaper was first published as The Dialectic Reflector between 1884 and 1889 before its name being shortened to The Reflector.
+It had subsequently published under its current name except for a brief period between 1944 and 1945 when it was operated by faculty and was named Maroon and White during World War II.
 Following the war, the newspaper resumed publication under its previous name The Reflector.
-It continues to this day as the oldest running college newspaper in the SEC.
+It is the oldest running college newspaper in the SEC.

 In 2003, the office complex housing the student publications was renamed to Henry F. Meyer Student Media Center in the honor of former university newspaper advisor Henry F. Meyer.